ZehenForever/mqcollect/README.md

 to use the `/give <character>` command to give the current character any items that the current character has configured.

+`/collect bank`

+Alias for "/collect bank &lt;current character&gt;"

 `/collect bank <character>`

-From any character, collect all items for target `<character>` from their bank, placing them into the inventory.  _**NB:** currently requires the bank window to already be open._
+From any character, collect all items for specified `<character>` from the bank, placing them into the current character's inventory.  _**NB:** currently requires the bank window to already be open._

 `/collect add`